elrast/roman-numeral-converter/README.md

 # roman-numeral-converter
 Learning Python

-A converter that will accept either a Roman numeral or an integer and convert to an integer or Roman numeral, respectively.
+A program that will convert Roman numerals to integers and integers to Roman numerals.